pulumi/workshops/aws-getting-started-cicd/README.md

 #### 4. Perform your first deployment

-✅ Deploy the Pulumi program using the `test` stack via the terminal:
+✅ Deploy the Pulumi program using the `dev` stack via the terminal:

 ```bash
 # Check your AWS Creds are correctly configured